March 10, 2017 (Updated: May 16, 2023)

 Unsure where they are?
 You can start by asking them.
 It is obvious, but underutilized.
 You can sign up for Google Alerts, which will notify you whenever someone is discussing your business or topics of interest online.
 That way, you can jump in when appropriate.
 You can also utilize the search function of various social media sites to gauge interest in your company or certain subjects.

 If you’re like the rest of us, you have a much longer to-do list than there are hours in a day.
-Here’s a marketing solution: Use Buffer.
+Here’s a marketing solution: Use social media automation tools, like Buffer.
 This tool helps you manage your social media profiles so that you can schedule, publish, and analyze your posts from one place.
 Whether you want to send the same message to multiple sites at once or customize each one, Buffer helps you out.

 Forget the balloons and confetti.
 Host a Facebook party instead.
 Once a month or so, invite all of your fans to network and share links to their own pages via yours.
 You can also host a live webinar or interactive session with giveaways.